Worth knowing about LCA and EU’s framework

 Conducting an LCA for a building requires a significant amount of data and information, including quantities and environmental data for all relevant building components.
 Energy consumption for the building is also included as per the energy frame calculation.

-BR18 (Danish building regulation) requirements to emission
+Level(s) requirements to emission

-Assessment period & lifespan
+Assessment period and lifespan

 Real-Time LCA allows users to choose different assessment periods if they wish to study the significance of materials with long lifetimes or if they want to have parallel calculations that comply with company-specific standards or other countries' varying norms and requirements.